PASTURE MANAGEMENT PRACTICES

 (5) Pests and Diseases Control: These should be prevented to ensure rapid growth of pasture crops.

-(6) Irrigation: Pastures farm should be irrigated, especially during the dry season to ensure the availability of fresh and succulent grasses all the year round
+(6) Irrigation: Pasture farms should be irrigated, especially during the dry season to ensure the availability of fresh and succulent grasses all year round

-(7) Adequate Stocking: The correct number of animals should be place on a pasture to graze.
+(7) Adequate Stocking: The correct number of animals should be placed on a pasture to graze.
 Overgrazing should be prevented.

 1. loans for businesses